fabian-z/virt-rbd-backup/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/fabian-z/virt-rbd-backup/badge)](https://www.codefactor.io/repository/github/fabian-z/virt-rbd-backup)

-Automatic backup of RBD images accessed by virtual machines run by QEMU and managed by libvirt
+virt-rbd-backup makes automatic backups of virtual machines that are managed with libvirt (Hypervisor QEMU) and stored using Ceph RBD images.

-Uses libvirt Python API and Ceph librbd RBD Python API to list relevant virtual machines, create a RBD snapshot and save the snapshot to defined output.
+Python APIs from libvirt and Ceph are used to list the relevant virtual machines, create a coordinated RBD snapshot and save the snapshot to an output module.
+The snapshot is removed afterwards.

 Developed and tested with Python v3.9.